• Home

 Abkhazia is infinitely more important to Georgia – its economy and security – than South Ossetia.
 Abkhazia accounts for more than half of Georgia’s Black Sea coastline and port facilities.
 Abkhazia is a major economic asset, while South Ossetia is an impoverished mountainous enclave.
 Saakashvili’s election campaign promise was to restore Georgia’s control over the breakaway regions.
 The emphasis was always on Abkhazia.
 During the year leading to the August 2008 war, the border between Georgia and Abkhazia was the center of military and diplomatic activity.
 South Ossetia was a sideshow at best.

 The Georgian military might have been planning to attack Abkhazia first and leave South Ossetia for later.
-While Russia has a border with Abkhazia, the terrain is inaccessible by a large ground military forces and the only way Russia could quickly reinforce its peacekeepers was by air.
+While Russia has a border with Abkhazia, the terrain is inaccessible by a large ground military force and the only way Russia could quickly reinforce its peacekeepers was by air.
 Between 2005 and 2008 Georgia spent a fortune on air defenses.
-Relative to its GDP, Georgia was spending more on defense than any other country in the world.
+Relative to its GDP, Georgia was spending more on defense than any other country in the world, which by itself was impressive for a country with struggling economy.

 Attacking Abkhazia might have been the initial plan and this would explain Georgian military buildup reported by Abkhazia in early March.
 However, in late March of 2008 Saakashvili visited the US and met with Rice to discuss the situation in Abkhazia: